dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

 This file is updated every month by the Snowplow Analytics team.

 If you are running Scala Kinesis Enrich, you will need a local copy of this file.
-Right-click on this [Download link] [glc-download] to save it down locally.
+Right-click on this [Download link] [glc-download] to save it down locally via CloudFront CDN.

 ## 4. Storage